Artsplendr/TF-Hub-Object-Detection/README.md

 Object recognition is tested on few paintings of Vincent van Gogh.
 Source of the images: https://commons.wikimedia.org/wiki

-This tutorial is based on Tensorflow Tutorial, which is available at the following link: https://www.tensorflow.org/hub/tutorials/object_detection
+This notebook is based on Tensorflow Tutorial, which is available at the following link: https://www.tensorflow.org/hub/tutorials/object_detection

 Copyright 2018 The TensorFlow Hub Authors.